reddog3s/VisPulse/README.md

 | YOLOv8m-pose + BoT-SORT  | 46.2 | 35.2 |
 | YOLOv8s-pose + ByteTrack   | 46.2 | 31.7 |

 Based on evaluation results for PoseTrack21, combination of **RTMPose-m + ByteTrack** was selected.
+HR estimation was evaluated on video sequences recorded for this project.
+On videos, one or two people are engaged in physical activities, standing 2m from camera.
+Apple Watch was used to gather ground truth HR data.

-HR estimation was evaluated using these algorithms with different BVP (blood volume pulse) signal extraction methods.
+Three different BVP (blood volume pulse) signal extraction methods were tested.
 The most simple method based on analysis of green channel turned out to be most accurate.

 | BVP singal extraction method | RMSE [bpm] | Pearson correlation |
 | -------------------- | --- | ---- |
 | Green channel   | 17.266 | 0.867 |